AdamYuCheng/Machine-Learning/README.md

 1. Exploratory Data Analysis On Iris Dataset
   Summarize the basic exploratory data analysis methods

-2. Linear Regression
+2. Linear Model For Regression
-  Training and comparing the basic linear regression model with default setting
+  Training and comparing different linear regression models' performance and some strategies of finding the best regression model.

 3. Logistic Regression
   Basic practice how to use logistic regression from sklearn library